network-and-Data-Science-IUT/earthquake_prediction_package/docs/source/aggregate.rst

 **Description**

-If two or more samples have the same spatial id and temporal id, this function aggregates them.
+The aggregate function in the EarthquakeForecast package provides a method for consolidating and summarizing data when multiple samples share the same spatial and temporal identifiers.
+This function streamlines the aggregation process, allowing users to choose from various aggregation modes to combine values within these shared identifiers.

 **Usage**